MakeNorth/makenorth.github.io/content/blog/anonymizing-documents.md

 +++
 title = "Anonymizing Documents and Images" date = 2025-02-03
-description = "A non-exhaustive summary of how to anonymize documents and images." authors = ["Andrew Dunham"]
+description = """A non-exhaustive summary of watermarking, document fingerprinting, and an introduction on how to anonymize documents and images.""" authors = ["Andrew Dunham"]

 [taxonomies]